-- 1. All measurements shall not be started until the specimens attain to temperature stability.
-After the completion of the described reliability test, the samples were left at room temperature for 2 hrs prior to conducting the failure test at 23±5°C; 55±15% RH. - 2.
+- 1. All measurements shall not be started until the specimens attain to temperature stability. - 2.
 All-pixels-on is used as operation test pattern. - 3.
 The degradation of Polarizer are ignored for High Temperature storage, High Temperature/ Humidity Storage, Temperature Cycle